akapaj/akapaj.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Cartography and GIScience
+  - Spatial Navigation and Cognition
+  - Human Navigation Behavior
-  - Artificial Intelligence
+  - Visual Attention
-  - Computational Linguistics
+  - Cognitive Load
-  - Information Retrieval
+  - Experimental Design

 # Education to show in About widget
 education: